joohyeon/ctakes-installation/README.md

 Once downladed files, create a new folder and decompress all zip files.

-Now, just copy the resource files to apache-ctakes-4.0.0 folder.
-You will also see the resources folder under the apache-ctakes-4.0.0, but don't worry.
+You then move the "resources" folder to "apache-ctakes-4.0.0" folder.
+Becuase "resources" folder exists under the apache-ctakes-4.0.0, you see a popup saying that "Do you want to replace it?".
+Don't worry.
 You can overwrite files.
-The UMLS resource contains umls2011ab, rxnrom, orange_book, etc. that allow us to retreive more comprehensive results from cTAKES.
+The UMLS resource contains UMLS2011ab, rxnrom, orange_book, etc. that allow us to retreive more comprehensive results from cTAKES.

+TODO: It is 2019 now.. show how to upgrade the UMLS lookup table..

 ### Quick Check
 You are done installing the cTAKES.
 Here is a simple test you can do whether cTAKES is working or not.